trentondyck/horizon_scripts/README.md

 ./update-horizon.sh
 ```

-Or copy to your desktop and run it with double click.
+For any update after the first you can copy to your desktop and run it with double click.